 Drawing on his theater background, Underhill put together a proposal for a woodworking show and took it to the University of North Carolina Center for Public Television.
 He was rejected, but a second try in 1978 led to the taping of the first 13 episodes of The Woodwright's Shop.
 Initially airing only on PBS stations in North Carolina beginning in 1979, the show went national two years later.

 At about the same time his television show was catching on, Underhill moved to Williamsburg, VA., to accept the position of master housewright at Colonial Williamsburg, where he also served as director of interpretive development.

-(The above biographical information excerpted from Woodshop News, 9/99, and used with permission of A.J.
+(Used with permission of A.J.
 Hamler and Woodshop News.)